 The history and benefits of Yuzu

 The Yuzu is one of the most celebrated fruits during Touji due to its long history of medicinal and nutritional benefits.
-With pale yellow skin and uneven skin texture, this mandarin family fruit has a distinctive citrus aroma and not many will be willing to eat it directly due to the sourish flavor.
-Now in the modern times, it is used more commonly for culinary purposes.
+With pale yellow skin and uneven skin texture, this mandarin family fruit has a distinctive citrus aroma, and few people will eat it directly due to the sourish flavour.
+Now, in modern times, it is used more commonly for culinary purposes.

-People from the Edo period regard Yuzu as the fruit of purity, to rid one of any evil spirits and misfortune, hence having a Yuzu bath washes off bad luck and gives one a good start to the New Year ahead.
+People from the Edo period regarded Yuzu as the fruit of purity, to rid one of any evil spirits and misfortune; hence, having a Yuzu bath washes off bad luck and gives one a good start to the New Year ahead.

-Yuzu has a long tradition and believed to ward off winter colds and flu, and healing of chapped skin.
+Yuzu has a long tradition and is believed to ward off winter colds and flu, and heal chapped skin.
 The hot water from the bath helps to release the pleasant aroma from the Yuzu fruit.
-In fact, a part of the Yuzu’s oil component “Nomilin” gives a relaxation affect, and provides better circulation on your body.
-As a result, using the Yuzu oil on the skin becomes very smooth after the bath.
+A part of the Yuzu’s oil component “Nomilin” gives a relaxation effect, and provides better circulation in your body.
+As a result, using the Yuzu oil on the skin leaves the skin feeling very smooth after the bath.

 If time and budget constraints are an issue to travel to Japan for a refreshing Yuzu bath, you can find yourself a better alternative by making your own Yuzu Bath or experience the Yuzu Hinoki Onsen bath here.

-With the wonderful winter solstice traditions of Japan and Singapore, there is only 1 ultimate goal for this festival; bringing in the New Year with happiness and prosperity.
-Here’s to wishing you all a vibrant year 2017!
+With the wonderful winter solstice traditions of Japan and Singapore, there is only 1 ultimate goal for this festival: bringing in the New Year with happiness and prosperity.
+Here’s to wishing you all a vibrant 2017!